1. Key Characteristics

-The breed first appeared in England around 1880 and was once exhibited at the London Zoo.
+The breed appeared in England around 1880 and was once exhibited at the London Zoo.
 A breed club was formed shortly thereafter in 1895.
-The chow chow came to the United States in 1890, and the Chow Chow Club of America was formed in 1906.
+The Chow Chow came to the United States in 1890, and the Chow Chow Club of America was formed in 1906.
 The American Kennel Club recognized and added the breed in 1903.

 3. How Friendly Are They?

 This ancient breed is affectionate and bonds with family members, although most remain wary of strangers.
 They are good with children and can get along with other pets when raised together.
 Chow Chows are independent dogs who are also dominant.